-Lately, Capcom has been on a roll, bringing back their classics from days gone by to the modern day.
+As of late, Capcom has been on a roll with bringing back their classics from days gone by to the modern day.
 Whether it be the Beat-em-up collection, the Street Fighter 30th anniversary collection, the Capcom Fighting Collection, with a second fighting collection coming out soon, or the Marvel vs. Capcom fighting collection, the average old-school gamer will certainly find something worthwhile.
-However, for as many games as the aforementioned collections bring to the modern audience, there are still some left off the table.
+However, for as many games the aforementioned collections bring to the modern audience, there are actually still some left off the table.
 Let’s talk about some of the games that have yet to be part of the collection frenzy.

 Rival Schools

 The first one we’ll mention here is Shiritsu Justice Gakuen.
-For those that are unaware, in the West, this game is known as Rival Schools.
-The game’s premise focuses on high-school students, mainly in teams of three fighting each other while uncovering who is attacking their schools and the reason why.
+For those that are unaware, in the West this game is known as Rival Schools.
+The game’s premise is high-school students mainly in teams of three fighting each other while uncovering who is attacking their schools and the reason why.
 The weird thing is Project Justice is going to be in the upcoming Capcom Fighting Collection 2.
 And that collection also has both Capcom vs SNK 1 and 2.
 So I don’t see any reason to leave Project Justice’s prequel out of the loop.
-Also, if they do bring it, I hope they add the extras that were on the evolution disc that came with the PS1 port.
+Also, if they do bring it, I hope they add the extras that were on the Playstation 1 evolution disc that came with the PS1 port.

 Street Fighter: The Movie